 With respect to our graduate programs, our goal is not only to train students to become accomplished scientists in a specific area of research but also to become independent, creative, and productive thinkers.
 Accomplishing this goal has enabled our graduates to move on to rewarding and successful careers in academia, the pharmaceutical industry, and government.
 We are very excited about recent developments in pharmacology that allow new and challenging means of exploring the biological effects of drugs.

-The University of Texas Health Science Center at San Antonio, located in the northern suburbs of the city of San Antonio, is one of the 15 components in The University of Texas System.
-The UTHSCSA, a health science center in the truest sense, is composed of five interactive schools: The Graduate School of Biomedical Sciences, Dental School, Medical School, School of Health Professions, and School of Nursing.
-The Health Science Center environment allows a unique opportunity for the more than 2,800 students enrolled in more than 60 programs to experience a high quality combination of clinical and basic sciences.
-Away from the main campus is the Texas Research Park, which currently houses three research buildings; (1) Barshop Center for Longevity & Aging; (2) Centers for Biology in Medicine; and (3) Institute of Biotechnology.
+UT Health San Antonio, located in the northern suburbs of the city of San Antonio, is one of the 15 components in The University of Texas System and is composed of five interactive schools: The Graduate School of Biomedical Sciences, School of Dentistry, Joe R. & Teresa Lozano Long School of Medicine, School of Health Professions and School of Nursing.
+The UT Health environment allows a unique opportunity for the more than 2,800 students enrolled in more than 60 programs to experience a high quality combination of clinical and basic sciences.
+Away from the main campus is the Texas Research Park, which currently houses three research buildings; (1) Sam and Ann Barshop Institute for Longevity & Aging Studies; (2) South Texas Centers for Biology in Medicine; and (3) The Institute of Biotechnology.

-The Health Science Center is relatively young, having been founded in 1968, but it has already established itself as a premier educational and research institution.
-Research dollars to the Health Science Center have grown from $41 million 18 years ago to $171 million in 2007 with $84 million coming from the National Institutes of Health.
-Health Science Center scientists carry out major studies in all areas of medicine and health care.
+UT Health San Antonio is relatively young, having been founded in 1968, but it has already established itself as a premier educational and research institution.
+Research dollars to UT Health San Antonio have grown from $41 million 18 years ago to $171 million in 2007 with $84 million coming from the National Institutes of Health.
+UT Health San Antonio scientists carry out major studies in all areas of medicine and health care.